yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 Our goal:

-Make a server that when accessed `/echo/`_[some text]_ should return a web page containing "some text" inside an `h1` bloc.
+Make a server that when accessed `/echo/[some text]` should return a web page containing "some text" inside an `h1` bloc.

-For example, accessing [`http://localhost:3000/echo/some%20text`](http://localhost:3000/echo/some%20text), should display "some text" in an %html web page.

-First, we must declare URL of the form /echo/... are meaningful.
+First, we must declare URL of the form `/echo/...` are meaningful.

 Let's take a look at the file `config/routes`: